 2.6.
-Teaching attendance
+Teaching Attendance

-Specialist Registrars are expected to attend all the courses and study days as detailed in the Teaching Appendix, at the end of this document.
+Specialist Registrars are expected to complete the RCPI Taught Programme, and attend all the courses and study days as detailed in the Teaching Appendix, at the end of this document.

 2.7.
 Overview of Expected Experience